Thinking of a city break in Spain? Why not take a trip to Malaga – it’s a relaxed city with a lot to offer!

 But this city is the perfect location for a long weekend or as a base for exploring this beautiful region of Spain.
-Mark and I have visited Malaga twice now, and are already planning our next visit!
+I have visited Malaga twice now, and I’m already planning my next visit!

 So read on to find out why you should consider Malaga for your next break in Spain.

 It’s really easy to get to Malaga by plane.
 Flights from the UK to Malaga leave from several UK airports, and the flights take around 3 hours.

 Once you get there, you can get a taxi from the airport to the city centre.
 The journey should take under 30 minutes.

 If you’re travelling around Spain by train, it will take around 2.5 hours to get there from Seville via Cordoba.